haberdashPI/vscode-master-key/notes.md

     for input from the first (e.g. the input text for search is open and a command combination that has a poorly defined when clause triggers a new command)

+    YES: we found this edge case by working testing out the recording of a `doAfter` block in `captureKeys`.

+    time to re-organize this bit

     we probably need to take on a more functional style in the commands, this would likely require returning both a promise and a result